Nokorbis/svalter/README.md

 > Generator to help you create and manage svelte/sapper application

+## Features

+- Generate a boilerplate project for svelte, sapper or a component library
+- Generate routes (sapper only), components, models, services and (svelte) actions

 ## Supported "templates"

 -   **Svelte** : (javascript || typescript) && (css || scss)